All Episodes

 Yeah, and I'd like to remind the audience, Gerard, that it was your hometown, Port Angeles, where the guy who was on his way to blow up Los Angeles International was caught by one of the customs officials right there in Port Angeles.

-Next time I'm down by the ferry, I'm gonna be looking for a couple of guys with turbines with cameras.
+Next time I'm down by the ferry, I'm going to be looking for a couple of guys with turbans with cameras.

-Yeah, well, they don't have turbines, but they've got cameras and they're going around taking photos.
+Yeah, well, they don't have turbans, but they've got cameras, and they're going around taking photos.

-I mean, when you take the ferry, it's a it's a point A to point B thing.
+I mean, when you take the ferry, it's a point A to point B thing.

 You don't keep going back and forth.

-I I'd like to think it's a wise guy gag, but as you say, you know, get on that right away, and definitely they need ferries uh over in Hawaii.
+I'd like to think it's a wise guy gag, but as you say, get on that right away.

-Uh well I guess open mind these days.
+Well, I guess it's an open mind these days.

-You know, what was that old saying from Winston Churchill that uh if you're what is it, under 20 or under 30 and you're not a liberal, you don't have a heart, but when you're over forty uh and you're not a conservative, then you don't have any brain.
+You know, what was that old saying from Winston Churchill that if you're, what is it, under 20 or under 30 and you're not a liberal, you don't have a heart.

-So I'm glad you you came by to visit us today, Gerard.
+So I'm glad you came by to visit us today, Gerard.

-I'm glad you're a hiffy from Port Angeles.
+I'm glad you're a hippie from Port Angeles.

 Nice guy.